planetscale/docs/docs/concepts/billing.md

 - **Storage**: Data saved in the form of tables, columns, rows, and their corresponding relationships.

 See the ["Understanding rows read" section](#understanding-rows-read) for a more in-depth look at the rows read calculation.

-{% callout %}
-In order to prevent fraud, PlanetScale requires a valid payment method to create databases on the Hobby (free) tier.
-You will not be charged unless you create a Scaler or Scaler Pro database.
-{% /callout %}

 Some limitations apply to the free tier.
 See below for more information.